Gabrielcs96/Power-BI-Dashboards/README.md

 In this example, I developed a dashboard to analyze the sales of an engine company.
-This company sells engines for cars, trains, planes and others and also sells engines for toys.
+This company sells engines for cars, trains, planes and others vehicles and also sells engines for toys.

 <div align="center">